kanmaytacker/fundamentals/database/notes/05-sql-primer-worksheet.md

     ```sql

     ```
-15. Get all students without the first name `John` or last name `Mycroft`
+15. Get all students without the first name `John` or first name `Mycroft`

     ```sql